open-life-science/ols-9/week-08/week-08-template.md

 # Week 08 - Community Management Café I

-* Date: 06 November, 2024
+* Date:
-* Time: 16:00 UTC
+* Time:
-* Duration: 90 min
+* Duration:
-* Call lead:
+* Hosts:
-* Facilitator:
+* Facilitators:

-## 🗣️ Join the Cohort Room and Welcome
+## 🗣️Join the Cohort Room and Welcome

-[HOST] (10 min)[⏰ 10]
+[HOST] (05 min)[⏰ 05]

+Join the Zoom call:

 Are you an Open Seeds participant but can't attend this call?
 The recording from this call will be updated on YouTube: [https://www.youtube.com/c/OpenLifeSci/playlists](https://www.youtube.com/c/OpenLifeSci/playlists)

+### During this week’s cohort call, we will discuss:

+- Considering different kinds of interactions in your community
+- Use the Mountain of Engagement method to support participants through various levels of engagement
+- Develop persona and pathways for your community for taking people's experiences and expectations in planning your projects

+## Welcome!

-Code of conduct and community participation guidelines [https://we-are-ols.org/code-of-conduct](https://we-are-ols.org/code-of-conduct)
+* Code of conduct and community participation guidelines [https://we-are-ols.org/code-of-conduct](https://we-are-ols.org/code-of-conduct)
    * If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika, Yo and Taj. (team@we-are-ols.org).
    * To report an issue involving one of the organisers, please email one of the members individually (berenice@we-are-ols.org, malvika@we-are-ols.org, yo@we-are-ols.org, tajuddeen@we-are-ols.org).

-This call is being recorded and transcribed!
+* This call is being recorded and transcribed!

-   * The video will be available on the YouTube channel ([https://www.youtube.com/c/OpenLifeSci)](https://www.youtube.com/c/OpenLifeSci)) in the next days
+   * The video will be available on the YouTube channel ([https://www.youtube.com/c/OpenLifeSci))))](https://www.youtube.com/c/OpenLifeSci))))) in the next few days
    * Turn on your webcam if you don't mind sharing your face (or off if you do!)

+* Breakout room:
-Breakout room: Speaking and Writing preference - This will help us assign you to the breakout room with the format of your choice
+    * Speaking and Writing preference - This will help us assign you to the breakout room with the format of your choice
        * W- for written reflection-based exercise in the main room
        * S-En- for spoken discussion in English
        * S-Fr- for spoken discussion in French
        * S-Fr/En - for spoken discussion in French or English
        * S-Es/En- for spoken discussion in French or Spanish

-Where to indicate preference? --* In your Zoom name*
+**Where to indicate preference?** --* In your Zoom name*

 * You can edit your Zoom name directly (click on the three dots on the top right of your video) and add one W or S letters in front of your name
    * Please let us know in the chat your preference for the breakout room today - a co-host will edit your name to add one these letters: